 The ears of the llama look like a horseshoe, while those of alpaca looks like a spearhead.
 Alpacas have slightly more pointed and shorter ears.

-We will tend to say that the common feature that characterizes them is the importance of their social relationships.
+People tend to say that the common feature that characterizes them is the importance of their social relationships.
 Indeed, their behaviour is based on the social structure of the herd and they generally do not like to be alone at the risk of depression.

 Note that the male is responsible for protecting the group from the outside, but it is the females that dominate within the family.
 The male has difficulty accepting the presence of other potentially competing males.